Skip to content

 Standards Proficiency

 The Standards Proficiency section highlights how students are progressing toward curriculum standards.
-You can filter by standards grade to focus on results for a specific grade level.
+You can filter by standards grade to focus on standards at a specific grade level.
+You can view it by selecting the ‘Standards Proficiency’ tab at the top of the report.

 • % Proficient at Start → percentage of students already proficient at the start of the selected period